CertifaiAI/classifai/readme.md

 Data labelling tasks are challenging due to a few factors:
 - long hours of human workforce to label the data manually,
 - frustration processes which further complicate the labelling work
-- technology/product which cannot fulfill the use cases needs.
+- off-the-shelves product which cannot fulfill the use cases needs.

 We aim to solve these in classifai to provide significant value to the data science workflow.